 Franz Josef valley trail – Mt Cook National Park

 The pass is an inland mountainous region of contorted peaks and valleys which, like so much of New Zealand, seems alien and completely uninhabited.
-Rising high at almost 1000m above sea-level, it’s not uncommon to see a dusting of snow on the ground here.
-But as we pass through, the bronzed grasses and buttercups are more reminiscent of a desert than a mountainside.
+Rising high at almost 1000 metres above sea-level, it’s not uncommon to see a dusting of snow on the ground here.
+But, as we pass through, the bronzed grasses and buttercups are more reminiscent of a desert than a mountainside.

 You can drive it, or explore by bike, horse, or foot.
 There are no officially recognised trails here so it is an open playground.